 Older patients typically suffer from age-related conditions that cannot be treated with refractive surgery, such as cataracts, and therefore may not be good candidates for this type of procedure.
 Cataracts occur when the natural lens in the eye becomes cloudy, resulting in blurred vision.
 It is one of the leading causes of vision loss among older people.
 Patients with cataracts should consider undergoing cataract surgery, in which the eye’s natural lens is replaced by an artificial lens.

 Of course, laser eye surgery is not right for every patient.
-If you’re ready to find out if it is right for you, the best thing you can do is to schedule a consultation with Dr. Rosenbaum in Lansing.
+If you’re ready to find out if it is right for you, the best thing you can do is to schedule a consultation with Our Doctors in Lansing.
 Contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com today.